a2nt/styling-kit/README.md

 # styling-kit

-Style interface, mostly common web-sites, apps and etc in a common way.
-This kit allows to style OS interface, apps and websites with the same color palette.
+This kit allows you to style OS interface, apps and websites with the same color palette.

 ![screenshoot](https://raw.githubusercontent.com/a2nt/styling-kit/master/screenshot.png)